 High pressure common rail injection systems, or simply common rails, are the injection type of choice for modern diesel engines.
-The configurations superior performance characteristics and relatively high injection pressures reduce emissions while improving efficiency.
+The configuration's superior performance characteristics and relatively high injection pressures reduce emissions while improving efficiency.
 A common rail system is comprised of a low pressure fuel pump (lift pump), high pressure fuel pump (injection pump), Piezo electric fuel injectors, and the associated rail system.

-Injection events are commanded by the PCM/ECM, which energizes an injector in order to initiate an injector event.
+Injection events are commanded by the PCM/ECM, which energizes an injector in order to initiate an injection event.
 When this occurs, fuel flows through the injector nozzle where it atomizes as it enters the combustion chamber.
 The most important factor in a common rail system is rail pressure; greater rail pressure yields greater atomization of fuel and is therefore closely related with combustion efficiency.

 All generations of the 6.6L Duramax diesel employ a high pressure common rail injection system.
 The 5.9L Cummins was upgraded to a common rail system for the 2003 model year (24v model), and both International's 6.4L and Ford's 6.7L Power Stroke feature common rail systems.